These course guidelines are what this course is all about. Please read them very carefully.

 Your final grade in this class is based on your ability to learn and understand the course materials and to meet the learning outcomes for this course.
 A number of tools will be provided for you to learn the materials, obtain the knowledge, and develop the understandings to meet these outcomes.
 Not all of the available tools earn you points but you can bet that if you spend time learning about the ocean, you are going to be successful in point-earning assignments.
 Some of these tools will help you form your knowledge (formative assessments).
 Other tools will assess what you have learned (summative assessments).

-This course primarily uses active learning as a tool for helping you to master terms and concepts, gain skill at reading maps and graphs, and sharpen your critical thinking to better understand the impacts of humans on the marine environment.
+This course primarily uses active learning as a tool for helping you to master terms and concepts, gain skill at reading maps and graphs, and sharpen your critical thinking to better understand human-caused climate change.
 In the classroom, you will engage in fun and instructive activities with classmates; use iPads to take quizzes and surveys, watch videos, or complete worksheets; make simple measurements using probeware (thermometers, salinometers, pH meters, etc.); and practice techniques for extracting information from and understanding content in books, journals, and webpages (i.e., science literacy).
-Of course, we’ll also watch videos, too, because videos make the ocean come alive in a way that still images cannot convey.
+Of course, we’ll also watch videos, too, because videos make science come alive in a way that still images cannot convey.

 You are invited and encouraged to work ahead.
-You may always go back later to review earlier material and you may always retake a quiz.
 Find a schedule and pace that works for you.
 Do your best to do a little bit each day.
 You’re life will be less stressful and you’ll thank yourself in the end if you keep up with (or even ahead of) the work!

 Exams assess your ability to identify, define, and use vocabulary from lectures, textbook readings, in-class work, out-of-class work, YouTube lectures, or other study materials.
 Exams assess your ability to draw and/or interpret maps, graphs, and tables and solve equations covered in lectures, textbook reading, in-class work, out-of-class work, YouTube lectures, or other assigned materials.
 Exams assess your understanding of concepts and your ability to apply and communicate what you have learned.